Ate329/cloudflare-DDNS-script/README.md

 - Thanks to Cloudflare for providing a robust API.
 - Thanks to various public IP services for enabling reliable IP address retrieval.
+- Thanks to ChatGPT for generating this README as well.
 - Motivated by [DDNS-Cloudflare-Bash](https://github.com/fire1ce/DDNS-Cloudflare-Bash)